SSWConsulting/SSW.Rules.Content/rules/video-thumbnails/rule.md

 A thumbnail can draw attention by:

-* Using bright colors and avoiding using the YouTube colors (white, black, red) so you don’t bend in
+* Using bright colors and avoiding using the YouTube colors (white, black, red) so you don’t blend in
 * Being custom ([90% of the best performing videos on YouTube have custom thumbnails](https://creatoracademy.youtube.com/page/lesson/thumbnails#strategies-zippy-link-2))
 * Using big bold titles (30 characters maximum, remember a thumbnail is small)
 * Feature your main keyword in the title